BeardOverflow/msi-ec/README.md

 This driver might not work on other laptops produced by MSI.
 Use it at your own risk, I am not responsible for any damage suffered.

 Also, and until future enhancements, no DMI data is used to identify your laptop model.

-Check the constants.h file before using.
+## List of tested laptops:

+- MSI GF75 Thin 9SC (17F2EMS1.106)
+- MSI summit e14 evo (a12m-066)

 ## Installation